Blog Top Firewall Vulnerabilities and Threats

 One of the most common firewall issues businesses face is related to controls that might not be appropriately activated.
 For instance, you probably have anti-spoofing tools on your managed defense system that are designed to keep malware, spam, and other deceptive traffic away.
 If you do not turn this control on, a distributed denial-of-service attack might happen soon enough.

 Remember, threat actors are working round-the-clock to gain access, and all they need is one chink in your armor.
-You must do your part to protect your security architecture against any possible risk.
+Protecting your security architecture against potential threats requires effort on your side.

 Firewall Access May Be Too Lax